 The Consulate can provide you with a boarding letter for your child if:

-• Your child was born subsequent to issuance of your immigrant visa before you traveled to the United States on that immigrant visa, or
+• Your child was born subsequent to issuance of your immigrant visa and before you traveled to the United States on that immigrant visa, or

-•You are an LPR (green card holder) and your child was born during your temporary visit abroad provided the child is less than two years old and you have not returned to the U.S. since the birth of the child
+•You are an LPR (green card holder) and your child was born during your temporary visit abroad, provided the child is less than two years old and you have not returned to the U.S. since the birth of the child.

 11. I am a Legal Permanent Resident ("green card" holder), and I have been outside the U.S. for more than a year.
 Can I return to the U.S.?

 In most cases, you have lost your LPR status by staying outside the U.S. for more than a year.
 You can apply for a returning resident visa (SB-1), but you need to convince a consular officer that the reason for your long stay was beyond your control.
 If you need to apply for a returning resident visa, email us at Chisinau-CA@state.gov to request an appointment.
-Include your name, date of birth, passport number, former status in the US (permanent, conditional, etc), and your Alien number (A number).
+Include your name, date of birth, passport number, former status in the United States (permanent, conditional, etc), and your Alien number (A number).